-This is a free and open to the public event (In-person event only).
+This is a free and open to the public event (in person event only)

 For details, please visit here and download the sample information PDF package.